SethClydesdale/forumactif-messenger/README.md

 - Real time navigation and messaging.
 - Sound notification for messages.
+- Tabs for having multiple chats opened at once.
 - GIF Search and other attachment options.
 - Community submitted themes selector.
 - Multiple supported languages.